Goblin Slayer: Plot

 In a world of fantasy, adventurers come from far and wide to join the Guild.
 They complete contracts to earn gold and glory.
-An inexperienced priestess joins her first adventuring party, but comes into danger after her first contract involving goblins goes wrong.
-As the rest of her party is either wiped out or taken out of commission, she is saved by a man known as Goblin Slayer, an adventurer whose only purpose is the eradication of goblins with extreme prejudice.
+An inexperienced priestess joins her first adventuring party, but comes into danger after her first contact involving goblins goes wrong.
+As the rest of her party is either wiped out or raped, she is saved by a man known as Goblin Slayer, an adventurer whose only purpose is the eradication of goblins with extreme prejudice.

 Characters

-The characters in this story do not carry proper names but are named by their classes.
+The characters in this story do not carry proper names but are named by their classes or occupations.